TaffazulAnsari/Code-Pioneers_056/README.md

 # BEFIT- A health-related service platform.
 ![](https://github.com/HeyTaffazul/Code-Pioneers_057/blob/main/images/Screenshot%202024-11-16%20132628.png)

+## Introduction
+BEFIT is a health-related service platform that offers health-related services, including activity tracking, mental wellness programs, nutrition plans, and personal training bookings.
+The testing focused on verifying the functionality, usability, and accessibility of these features across multiple devices and browsers.

 ## Objective

 The goal of this testing project is to evaluate the **functionality**, **performance**, and **usability** of the **BEFIT** website hosted at [Link](https://baidu-bandits-072-git-main-sanjukumari-techs-projects.vercel.app/).
-This testing focuses on ensuring that the website works as expected, navigates smoothly, and provides a user-friendly experience.
+This testing ensures that the website works as expected, navigates smoothly, and provides a user-friendly experience.

+## Project Type
+Manual Testing

 ## Table of Contents